 How did you learn to hide pain?

-Maybe you took your pain, or any sign of vulnerability or sadness and hid it behind a persona of happiness and productivity that shielded the real you from the eyes of others.
+Maybe you took your pain, or any sign of vulnerability or sadness, and hid it behind a camouflaged persona of happiness and productivity that shielded the real you from the eyes of the world.
 Maybe you pushed yourself relentlessly to build a life that looks perfect from the outside.
-Yet there are moments that you’re aware of a gnawing loneliness that’s building inside of you.

-I wish you could read the personal emails I’ve received — thousands from the United States, but also from all over the world: Malaysia, South Africa, India,, France, Brazil, Ireland, Australia…
+I wish you could read the personal emails I’ve received; there are thousands from the United States, but also from all over the world: Malaysia, South Africa, India,, France, Brazil, Ireland, Australia…

 Perhaps one of those emails has come from you…or perhaps you’ve thought of writing but haven’t yet.
-Perhaps you were relieved to find yourself relating to the concept of perfectly hidden depression because you’d searched in the past for answers – and couldn’t find them because you didn’t fit the standard “definition” of depression.
+Perhaps you were relieved to find yourself relating to the concept of perfectly hidden depression because you’d searched in the past for answers, but couldn’t find them because you didn’t meet the standardized criteria for depression.

 1) You were sexually or physically abused.

 The damage from being the target of sexual manipulation or violence can silence you, particularly if you were told to shut up and keep the dark secret of your family.
-Whether or not your abuse was secret, your life was out of your control.
-You weren’t safe as a child (or perhaps you’re not safe even as an adult..)
-So staying in control has become vital to your way of life, and you’ve stayed silent – because you absorbed shame that didn’t belong to you.
+Whether or not your abuse was secret from others besides your abuser, your life was out of your control.
+You weren’t safe as a child (or perhaps you’re not safe even as an adult).
+Staying in control has become vital to your way of life, and you’ve remained silent and absorbed shame that didn’t belong to you.

 2) You were a child of alcoholics or addicts.

-You learned to be hyper-vigilant — keeping your feelings completely to yourself, because it was far from safe to communicate them to the ones who were supposed to nurture and protect you.
+You learned to be hyper-vigilant and kept your feelings completely to yourself, because it was far from safe to communicate them to the ones who were supposed to nurture and protect you.
 You may have devoted yourself to school or athletic activities, a job — anything to keep you away from home.
 You might have done whatever you could to become invisible to your parents to protect yourself from their toxicity, never making waves to attract their attention.
-Now as an adult you remain cautious…looking as if you’re doing ‘fine” but always waiting for others to disappoint.
+Now as an adult you remain cautious, looking as if you’re doing ‘fine” but waiting for others to disappoint.

 3) You were emotionally abused.

-You were told you weren’t going to amount to anything, or that you were too sensitive — a whiner.
+You were told you weren’t going to amount to anything, or that you were too sensitive, a whiner, a bother, unwanted, perhaps even unloved.
 Those words can be etched in your mind for quite a long time; you’re left obsessed with proving that parent, teacher, or coach wrong.
 So you create a perfect, very successful life, and you avoid admitting vulnerability like the plague.

 4) You took a pseudo-adult role in your family as a child.

-5) You were the “star” of your family.
+5) You are the “star” of your family.

 You were highly praised for your successes, “You never disappoint me.”
 You’re labeled the smart one, the athletic one, the accomplished one.
 “He can do anything he sets his mind to.”
 You felt as if you could never fail or falter.
-The pressure of your childhood was immense.
-And you can come to believe that the world expects perfection as well, with each accomplishment needing to be better than the last one.
+The pressure of your childhood was immense; that pressure may have been cultural as well.
+It was your job to “do better” in life or to make your family proud.
+Or perhaps because of racism, sexism or other ethnic issues, you literally wouldn’t have gotten the chances you did if not for truly being better, smarter, more hard-working.
 You keep the thumb in your back, pushing and prodding yourself constantly.
 Vulnerability, struggle, not hitting the mark — all of that is unacceptable.
 And actually — can seem quite foreign to you.

 6) You are male.